codercraig/QuestHelper/README.md

 # QuestHelper
-Questhelper ingame help for quests
+FFXI ingame helper for Quests/Missions and potentially Guides maybe players can create their own with LUA.